accelazh/accelazh.github.io/_posts/2017-10-17-Study-On-Erasure-Coding-Technology-Spectrum.md

                it brings operational convenience that each storage node can be directly replaced.
-            2. Pergamum add NVRAM to each node, so that disk don't need to be powered up, and they can do store signatures or compare them, defer writes, metadata requests. the foundamental truth is NVRAM is more power cheap than power-on disks
+            2. Pergamum add NVRAM to each node, so that disk don't need to be powered up, and they can do store signatures or compare them, defer writes, metadata requests. the fundamental truth is NVRAM is more power cheap than power-on disks
             3. Pergamum is able to keep 95% disks power-off in all time.
 This is the key to save energy.
                 1. I does worry about its sustaining write ingesting throughput, which is important if we want to use it in cloud for customers along side blob/object storage